Keelesdale station: Description

+On March 10, 2016, Ontario premier Kathleen Wynne and Toronto mayor John Tory attended a ground-breaking ceremony at the site of the station, which was the first station of the project on which construction started.

 Before construction, land expropriations and demolitions were required.
 The primary entrance is at the site of former EMS Station 19 and a car wash.
 The secondary entrance is at the site of a former Coffee Time outlet and its adjacent parking lot.

+Architecture

+The station was designed by Arcadis, following an architectural concept designed by architects gh3* from Toronto and Daoust Lestage Lizotte Stecker from Montreal.
+As with other stations on Line 5, architectural features include natural light from large windows and skylights, steel structures painted white, and orange accents (the colour of the line).

 Surface connections

-As of November 2023, the following are the proposed connecting routes that would serve this station when Line 5 Eglinton opens: